MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-aad.md

 After you provide your formula, you can optionally click **Preview** to see a preview of 5 random users from your data source with their respective user mappings applied.
 The output of the preview includes the value of the Azure AD user properties selected in step 1 for those users and the output of the final formula provided in step 2 for that user.
 It also indicates whether the output of the formula could be resolved to an Azure AD user in your tenant via a "Success" or "Failed" icon.

-> [!Note] You can still proceed with creating your connection if one or more user mappings have a "Failed" status after you click **Preview**.
+> [!NOTE] You can still proceed with creating your connection if one or more user mappings have a "Failed" status after you click **Preview**.
 The preview shows 5 random users and their mappings from your data source.
 If the mapping you provide does not map all users, you may experience this case.

 ## Sample Azure AD mapping